goldfish07/ResChiper/README.md

 obfuscation, specifying mapping files, white-listing resources, and more.

 - `enableObfuscation`: Enable or disable resource obfuscation.<br>
+- `enableFilterStrings`: Input the unused file splits by lines to support remove strings.<br>
+- `enableFileFiltering`: Support for filtering files in the bundle package.
+Currently only supports filtering in the `META-INFO/` and `lib/` paths.<br>
+- `obfuscatedBundleName`: Name of the obfuscated AAB file.<br>
+- `mergeDuplicateResources`: eliminate duplicate resource files and reduce package size.<br>
 - `mappingFile`: Path to the ProGuard mapping file (set only when mapping.txt used for obfuscation).<br>
-- `obfuscatedBundleName`: Name of the obfuscated AAB file.<br>
 - `whiteList`: Set of resource names to exclude from obfuscation.<br>
-- `mergeDuplicateResources`: eliminate duplicate resource files and reduce package size.<br>
-- `enableFilterStrings`: Input the unused file splits by lines to support remove strings.<br>
-- `enableFilterFiles`: Support for filtering files in the bundle package.
-Currently only supports filtering in the `META-INFO/` and `lib/` paths.<br>
 - `fileFilterList`: List of file patterns to filter out.<br>
 - `unusedStringFile`: Path to a file containing unused strings.<br>
 - `localeWhiteList`: Set of locales to include in the AAB.